letsencrypt/cp-cps/CPS.md

 See definition of "Relying Party" in Section 1.6.1 Definitions.

-Relying Parties must verify the validity of certificates via CRL or OCSP prior to relying on certificates.
-CRL and OCSP location information is provided within certificates.

 ### 1.3.5 Other participants

 Other participants include CAs that cross-sign or issue subordinates to the ISRG PKI.